Calton Hill edinburgh

 The best way to get there is to go to the very east end of Princes Street.
 Basically, that means when standing in front of Edinburgh Waverley Station looking at Princes Street in front of you and The Balmoral Hotel is on your right, turn right and walk in that direction.
 Keep walking as it turns into Regent Road.

-You will soon find the entrance into Calton Hill on the left of the footpath.
+You will soon find the entrance to Calton Hill on the left of the footpath.
 It is very easy to find.
-Just look for all the stairs going up!
+Just look for all the steps going up!
 Here is the location on Google Maps.

-From there, there are steps to climb going all the way up to the top.
+From there, there are steps to climb going all the way up to the top of Calton Hill.
 There are quite a lot of steps going this way so take your time and have a rest if you need to.

 After 5-10 minutes you will be at the summit of the hill.
-You will arrive directly where all the monuments are, plus that famous view of Edinburgh.
+So, the walk up Calton Hill is not very long.
+Within a short amount of time, you will arrive directly where all the monuments are, plus that famous view of Edinburgh.
 Enjoy those awesome views!

 Alternative Route To Get To The Top Of Calton Hill (Wheelchair & Pram Accessible)